 No. The FDA, CDC and NH DHHS stress that all three vaccines are safe and highly effective for preventing severe illness, hospitalization and death.
 Residents should take the first opportunity offered to be vaccinated.

-What about the problems from the Johnson & Johnson (Janssen) vaccine (update as of April 23, 2021)?
+What about the problems from the Johnson & Johnson (Janssen) vaccine in April 2021?

 After a few cases of rare blood clotting complications, J & J vaccine use was temporarily halted so that experts at the FDA and CDC could investigate and develop treatment guidelines for this extremely rare complication.
 On April 23 the guidelines were finalized and along with the recommendation to resume use of the J&J vaccine as safe and effective.
 The committee also encouraged that those choosing the J&J vaccine be aware that there is an extremely low risk of developing a rare side-effect called TTS (Thrombosis-Thrombocytopenia Syndrome) that causes both blood clotting and decreased platelets in the blood.